When reading The Obstacle is the Way recently, the author mentioned a topic that stuck with me — practicing poverty.

 It is not the man who has too little, but the man who craves more, that is poor.

-When hearing this Seneca quote, the immediate idea that comes to mind is The Shockingly Simple Math Behind Early Retirement, which shows just how significant a change lifestyle is to your long term planning.
+When hearing this Seneca quote, the immediate idea that comes to mind is financial independence, which shows just how significant a changed lifestyle is to your long-term planning.
+Avoiding lifestyle inflation is easier when you are used to less.
 But what about the short term?

 Putting it to Practice